 To obtain a new instance of the JDatabaseQuery class we use the JDatabaseDriver getQuery method:

 The JDatabaseDriver::getQuery takes an optional argument, $new, which can be true or false (the default being false).

 To query our data source we can call a number of JDatabaseQuery methods; these methods encapsulate the data source's query language (in most cases SQL), hiding query-specific syntax from the developer and increasing the portability of the developer's source code.

 Some of the more frequently used methods include; select, from, join, where and order.
 There are also methods such as insert, update and delete for modifying records in the data store.
 By chaining these and other method calls, you can create almost any query against your data store without compromising portability of your code.

-The JDatabaseDriver also class provides us with a convenience method for saving an object directly to the database allowing us to add a record to a table without writing a single line of SQL.
+The JDatabaseDriver class also provides a convenient method for saving an object directly to the database allowing us to add a record to a table without writing a single line of SQL.

 // Create and populate an object. $profile = new stdClass(); $profile->user_id = 1001; $profile->profile_key='custom.message'; $profile->profile_value='Inserting a record using insertObject()'; $profile->ordering=1; // Insert the object into the user profile table. $result = JFactory::getDbo()->insertObject('#__user_profiles', $profile);

 Notice here that we do not need to escape the table name; the insertObject method does this for us.